Perry Beasley-Hall, PhD

 2017: Early PhD Student Travel Grant, Australian Entomological Society

-2017: 2nd place for best talk, School of Life and Environmental Sciences Postgraduate Showcase, The University of Sydney
+2017: Runner-up for best presentation, School of Life and Environmental Sciences Postgraduate Showcase, The University of Sydney

 2017: Australian Government Research Training Program Stipend Scholarship ($75,000)